 Disney’s Animal Kingdom theme park opened its doors on Earth Day, April 22, 1998, giving families a whole new way to appreciate, enjoy and interact with animals, and Disney an even bigger reason to celebrate Earth Day.
 In 1998, an elaborate grand-opening ceremony was attended by a crowd of 2,000, with primatologist Jane Goodall, Ph.D., playing a special role in the festivities.
 Then-CEO Michael Eisner introduced the theme park to the world, calling it “a kingdom we enter to share in the wonder, gaze at the beauty, thrill at the drama and learn.”

-2018 will mark the 20th anniversary of Disney’s Animal Kingdom and Walt Disney World will be celebrating with a two week event.
+2020 will mark the 22nd anniversary of Disney’s Animal Kingdom and Walt Disney World celebrates Earth Day with the Party for the Planet event!

 Each year Earth Day events at Disney’s Animal Kingdom integrate animal themes to create fun activities for the whole family to enjoy and learn about conservation.
 Animal Kingdom’s Party for the Planet events are held throughout the park.
 Throughout the day, Guests can discover fun and engaging activities throughout every land in the park.
 These activities are designed to encourage Guests to connect with nature.
 The offerings around the park are a special way for Guests to connect with nature and gives them a chance to meet a Conservation Guide and see first-hand how Disney monitors wildlife and is working to reverse the decline of endangered species around the world.
 Party for the Planet activities are unique each year and included with regular admission to Disney’s Animal Kingdom.